 How to make the Sausage Hash Brown Egg Muffins (including how to make them not stick to the pan)

 - Preheat the oven to 350℉.
-To prevent sticking, grease a muffin pan really really well with oil spray, or use a silicone muffin pan (these work great for non-stick).
+To prevent sticking, grease a muffin pan really really well with oil spray, or use a silicone muffin pan (these work great for all kinds of muffin recipes).

 - Next, brown the sausage and remove it from the pan.
 You may need to remove some of the grease that is in the pan.
 If it’s not a lot you can move to the next step.